Elijah McClain’s manner of death remains ‘undetermined’ in amended autopsy

 “After review of all material available to us at this time, it is my opinion that this 23-year-old, African American male, Elijah McClain, died of complications of ketamine administration following forcible restraint,” the coroner’s office explained.

-Nexstar’s KDVR has been covering the McClain case since August 2019, when McClain was confronted by three Aurora police officers, injected with ketamine by paramedics and later died.
+McClain was confronted by three Aurora police officers, injected with ketamine by paramedics and later died in August 2019.

 There have been many questions about McClain’s cause of death after he was put in a carotid hold and given ketamine.